HMS Endeavour: Shipwreck

 The prospects if the ship sank were grim.
 The vessel was 24 mi from shore and the three ship's boats could not carry the entire crew.
-Despite this, Joseph Banks noted in his journal the calm efficiency of the crew in the face of danger, contrary to stories he had heard of seamen panicking or refusing orders in such circumstances.
+Despite this, Banks noted in his journal the calm efficiency of the crew in the face of danger, contrary to stories he had heard of seamen panicking or refusing orders in such circumstances.

 Midshipman Jonathon Monkhouse proposed fothering the ship, as he had previously been on a merchant ship which used the technique successfully.
 He was entrusted with supervising the task, sewing bits of oakum and wool into an old sail, which was then drawn under the ship to allow water pressure to force it into the hole in the hull.
 The effort succeeded and soon very little water was entering, allowing the crew to stop two of the three pumps.

 Endeavour then resumed her course northward and parallel to the reef, the crew looking for a safe harbour in which to make repairs.
 On 13 June, the ship came to a broad watercourse that Cook named the Endeavour River.
 Cook attempted to enter the river mouth, but strong winds and rain prevented Endeavour from crossing the bar until the morning of 17 June.
 She grounded briefly on a sand spit but was refloated an hour later and warped into the river proper by early afternoon.
 The ship was promptly beached on the southern bank and careened to make repairs to the hull.
 Torn sails and rigging were also replaced and the hull scraped free of barnacles.

-An examination of the hull showed that a piece of coral the size of a man's fist had sliced clean through the timbers and then broken off.
+An examination of the hull showed that a piece of coral the size of a man's fist had cleanly sliced through the timbers before breaking off.
 Surrounded by pieces of oakum from the fother, this coral fragment had helped plug the hole in the hull and preserved the ship from sinking on the reef.